"

 *Please note that seeking legal advice as soon as possible is always important.
 As time goes by, witnesses may move or pass away, and obtaining corroborative or contemporaneous evidence may become more challenging (if additional evidence is necessary).

-• Once your lawyer has had the opportunity to investigate your matter, they will advise you further about your options.
+• Once your lawyer has had the opportunity to investigate your matter, they will advise you further about your options; and

 • Generally speaking, if you have a viable common law claim, your lawyer will file a Statement of Claim with the appropriate court on your behalf, commencing proceedings.
 That claim is then served on the defendant institution for it to investigate and determine its response.
 From that point forward, the parties prepare their respective cases for hearing and attend to the court’s procedural directions until the matter proceeds to hearing and judgment or is otherwise settled out of court.